 We all know what makes us unique and sets us apart from our competition.
-Remember, you don’t have competition because you are the only one that can do what you do in the way that you do it.
-This is what artistry is, so be prepared to explain this in early stages of a new conversation.
-They are the ones being called and when they ask why, what, or how much, be ready with enthusiastic facts.
+Remember, you don’t have competition because you are the only one who can do what you do in the way you do it.
+This is what artistry is, so be prepared to explain this in the early stages of a new conversation.
+They are the ones being called, and when they ask why, what or how much, be ready with enthusiastic facts.
 Smile.
 You can hear a smile on the phone.
-Make them laugh but don’t be corny.
-Like your videos, viewers have fun watching people have fun so do just that — have fun.
+Make them laugh, but don’t be corny.
+Like your videos, viewers have fun watching people have fun, so do just that — have fun.
 Make friends out of clients and clients out of friends.
 This truly is half of our jobs.

 How do I motivate myself for a cold call?

-Simply look at your needs and the needs of your future clientele.
+Look at your needs and the needs of your future clientele.
 See the matches and move on them.
 Friends are much more loyal than clients.
-With these principles, along with your awesome services, you have made a friend out of a client and should that competition-that-is-not-your-competition start buzzing their ears, they will respond with “Thanks, I have a good friend that takes care of that for me.”
+With these principles, along with your awesome services, you have made a friend out of a client, and should that competition that is not your competition start buzzing their ears, they will respond with, “Thanks, I have a good friend that takes care of that for me.”